Circuit Breaker Size Calculator

 Case Study: Residential Electrician

-Alternative Scenario: In a commercial setting, Mary, a facility manager, uses the calculator to upgrade lighting circuits, ensuring they can handle additional fixtures without risking overload.
+Alternative Scenario: In a commercial setting, Mary, a facility manager, runs the Heavy Duty preset (6000 W, 240 V, 125%) to plan a high-draw circuit; the calculator returns 31.25 A, confirming a 35 A breaker can handle the load without risking overload.

 Pros and Cons of using Circuit Breaker Size Calculator